 Children have tremendous respect for drawing.
 They are in awe of anyone who draws a picture for them.
 For example, they’ll pay close attention when cartoons are sketched on a place mat at a restaurant.
 Children are equally impressed with simple drawings as they are with renderings of an accomplished artist.
-But do children the same respect paid for drawings they make?
+But do children get the same respect paid for drawings they make?
 Continue reading Respecting Children’s Drawings

 Parents and teachers, please pass this on to your kids who enjoy drawing: